Michael-J-Son/Lending_Club_Capstone/README.md

  * Support Vector Machine
  * XGBoost

-Random Forest is the optimal model for the current dataset based on its performance on F1 score and ROC AUC.
+Random Forest is the optimal model for the current data based on its performance on F1 score and ROC AUC.

 __Primary Features of Importance Derived from Random Forest:__
  * last_credit_pull_d